|Station #1||Station #2|

 Wilkins Scholarship Winners - Go to LADIES AUXILIARY

-DISTRICT SECRETARY: We had two Rush residents interested in the Fire District Secretary position.
-Both were qualified for the position.
-We will report the new secretary's name soon.
-Karen Wanderseleben will be a great loss to our operation.
-We wish here well at her new job.
+DISTRICT SECRETARY: The new district secretary is Colleen Statskey.
+Past secretary Karen Wanderseleben will be a great loss to our operation.
+We wish her well at her new job.

 As you can see a lot of thought and work went into this purchase.
 We also had a consultant work on this project from outside the fire district and between him, the body builder and our own truck committee we saved $50,000 on items and equipment that we really could operate efficiently and safely without.
 Similar pumpers, with less features are being built and put in service at this time around NYS and the country costing between $550,000 and $700,000.

 This truck replaces pumper 585, our 2 man cab 1995 Pierce-Freightliner that cost $160,000 and we used for 18 years was sold for $65,000 in January 2013.

 This smaller, lighter and shorter pumper is designed to get out the door with a minimum crew and be able to respond quicker than any of our other pumper/tankers.
 More members are comfortable driving this smaller unit.
 It has the latest technology such as one button to preset pressures on the pump which also controls the relief valve so the firefighter on the hose never has more than 100 PSI.
 It can be over ridden if more pressure is needed.
 It can fight most of our fires without any other apparatus to supply water or equipment.
 Check out that hose load !